Dr Peter Bunyard

 Secretary

 Dianne is a lecturer at the William Harvey Research Institute at Queen Mary University of London.
 Dianne obtained her PhD from the University of Bradford and went on to do post-doctoral research at Louisiana State University before joining QMUL.
-Her research interests focus on understanding the function of galectins, a family of carbohydrate binding proteins, in the process of inflammation and its resolution.
-She has a particular interest in how they modulate leukocyte trafficking and persistence in chronic inflammatory pathologies such as rheumatoid arthritis.
+Her research interests focus on understanding the function of galectins, a family of carbohydrate binding proteins, in the process of inflammation and its resolution. .

 Treasurer